Artist Bios

 Kerensa has received major choreography commissions from the San Francisco Arts Commission, the Azahar Dance Foundation, the Teatro Pradillo and Theatre Bay Area for her work.

-She has directed ten full length Flamenco productions (including three works for children) and presented her work in Madrid, San Francisco, Chicago, Barcelona, Los Angeles and Paris.
-She is the creator and Artistic Director of the Flamenco Nutcracker, now in its fourth year.
+She has directed over a dozen full length Flamenco productions (including three works for children) and presented her work in Madrid, San Francisco, Chicago, Barcelona, Los Angeles and Paris.
+She is the creator and Artistic Director of the Flamenco Nutcracker, now in its fifth consecutive year.

 Melissa Cruz